Discover all KAIZEN™ relevant terms and definitions.

 One Piece Flow

-The Deming Cycle, or PDCA Cycle (also known as PDSA Cycle), is a continuous quality improvement model consisting out of a logical sequence of four repetitive steps for Continuous Improvement and learning: Plan, Do, Study (Check) and Act.
+The Deming Cycle, or PDCA Cycle (also known as PDSA Cycle), is a continuous quality improvement model consisting of a logical sequence of four repetitive steps for Continuous Improvement and learning: Plan, Do, Study (Check) and Act.
+Also see Deming Cycle.

-In Japan, this term is used to describe long - and medium-range - management priorities, as well as annual goals or targets.
+In Japan, this term is used to describe long-term and medium-range management priorities, as well as annual goals or targets.
 Policy is composed of both goals and measures (ends and means).
 Goals (control points) are usually quantitative figures established by top management, such as sales, profit, and market share.
-Measures (Check Points) are the specific action programs designed to achieve these goals.
+Measures (check points) are the specific actions or tactics designed to achieve these goals.

 Quality Function Deployment

-A system whereby customer requirements, known as true quality characteristics are translated into designing characteristics, known as counterpart characteristics, and then deployed into such sub-systems as components, parts and production processes to develop new products precisely designed to meet customer needs.
+A system whereby customer requirements, known as "true quality characteristics", are identified first before being translated into design characteristics, (known as "counterpart characteristics") and then deployed into sub-systems (for example, components, parts and production processes) to develop new products that will meet customer needs accurately.
 QFD is one of the seven KAIZEN™ Systems.

 A circular chart with ten rays and spokes, one for each of the three principles and seven concepts of KAIZEN™.
 It is used as a diagnostic tool to measure on a scale of zero (at the hub) to ten (at the rim) the degree of consistency with KAIZEN™ principles and concepts exhibited by an organization.